wombleton/gitlaw-nz/acts/F/Friendly Societies and Credit Unions Act 1982.md

     *   (b) any society registered under [Part 2][13] as a specially authorised society and duly authorised to guarantee the fidelity of officers of societies or branches registered under the said Part 2 or credit unions; or

-    *   (c) an association of credit unions authorised under [section 143(4)(e)][178] to offer fidelity insurance.
+    *   (c) an association of credit unions authorised under [section 143(4)(e)][183] to offer fidelity insurance.

-    (4) Where any registered friendly society makes provision by its rules in accordance with [clause 8][230] of Schedule 1 for guaranteeing the performance of their duties by officers of the society or its branches and membership of that friendly society is the common bond for the membership of a credit union, then the society may resolve to extend the effect of the guarantee to cover officers of the credit union to the same extent as if they were officers of the society, and it shall be a sufficient compliance with this section if any officer of the society or of any branch thereof gives the security of the society in accordance with those rules as extended.
+    (4) Where any registered friendly society makes provision by its rules in accordance with clause 8 of [Schedule 1][203] for guaranteeing the performance of their duties by officers of the society or its branches and membership of that friendly society is the common bond for the membership of a credit union, then the society may resolve to extend the effect of the guarantee to cover officers of the credit union to the same extent as if they were officers of the society, and it shall be a sufficient compliance with this section if any officer of the society or of any branch thereof gives the security of the society in accordance with those rules as extended.

     (5) \[Repealed\]

-    Section 114(2): replaced, on 31 August 2012, by [section 11(1)][283] of the Friendly Societies and Credit Unions Amendment Act 2012 (2012 No 64).
+    Section 114(2): replaced, on 31 August 2012, by [section 11(1)][295] of the Friendly Societies and Credit Unions Amendment Act 2012 (2012 No 64).

-    Section 114(5): repealed, on 31 August 2012, by [section 11(2)][283] of the Friendly Societies and Credit Unions Amendment Act 2012 (2012 No 64).
+    Section 114(5): repealed, on 31 August 2012, by [section 11(2)][295] of the Friendly Societies and Credit Unions Amendment Act 2012 (2012 No 64).

 ##### 115 Duty of officers of credit union to account